EllyKyles/LA-house-value-analysis/README.md

 ![](image/urls_list.png)

 Appentanly, as I studied more about webscraping, I realized how naive I was as a web scarper.
 I learned that getting blocked by websites is actaully a common problem faced by web scrapers while scraping them.
-Also, I found out that my problem was using the same IP address when each requesting data, which made Realtorcom notice and block my attempts of webcraping.
-So I tried to obtain variety of IP address from free websites and rotated IP address for each request, but Realtor.com automatically recognized the free IP adress and blockd my attempts.
-That means I had to buy IP address otherwise I coudln't get data.
+Also, I found out that my problem was using the same IP address when each requesting data, which made `realtor.com` notice and block my attempts of webcraping.
+So I tried to obtain variety of IP address from free websites and rotated IP address for each request, but `realtor.com` automatically recognized the free IP adress and blockd my attempts.
+That means I had to buy IP address otherwise I couldn't get data.

  *Here are techniques to prevents getting blocked that I learned.*
   1. Rotating IP addresses